zixinzh/homepage/index.md

-<li> Tutorial proposal titled "Pure Exploration in Multi-Armed Bandits" just accepted by IJCAI 2022!
+<li> 08/04/2022: Tutorial proposal on "Pure Exploration in Multi-Armed Bandits" just accepted by IJCAI 2022!
      <br> I will be the single presenter.
      </li>